You are logged in as

 Third party cookies originate from a domain that’s different to the website or app being visited.
 For example, when you visit our website or app, we may link to another company's website – like our Facebook or Twitter account, or a video from our YouTube page.

-So, when you 'Like' or 'Tweet' a phone from our website or app, these sites may sometimes put cookies on your computer.
+So, when you 'Like' or 'Tweet' a phone from our website or app or visit our Facebook page, these sites may sometimes put cookies on your computer.
 We don't control how they use their cookies, so we suggest you check their website to see how they're using them and how you can manage them.

 Affiliates of the Vodafone Group with a different domain name may also place cookies on our website and app, to show you adverts or pages of other Vodafone Group companies that may be of interest to you.
 If we use Affiliates, details of any affiliates – and how to opt-out – are included in the table.